Explaining the Black-box Smoothly- A Counterfactual Approach: Experiments and Results

+In this experiment, we demonstrated the clinical relevance of our explanations.
+We defined two clinical metrics, cardiothoracic ratio (CTR) for cardiomegaly and score of the normal costophrenic recess (SCP) for pleural effusion.
+We used these metrics to quantify the counterfactual changes between normal (negative diagnosis) and abnormal (positive diagnosis) populations, as identified by the given classifier.
+If the change in classification decision is associated with the corresponding change in clinical-metric, we can conclude that the classifier considers clinically relevant information in its diagnosis prediction.

-In Fig.~\ref{Fig_Box}, we showed the distribution of differences in CTR for cardiomegaly and SCP for PE in a pair-wise comparison between real (normal/abnormal) images and their respective counterfactuals.
+We conducted a paired t-test to determine the effect of counterfactual perturbation on the clinical metric for the respective diagnosis.
+To perform the test, we considered the two groups of real images $\mathcal{X}^n$ and $\mathcal{X}^p$ and their corresponding counterfactual groups $\mathcal{X}_{\rvc}^{n \rightarrow p}$ and $\mathcal{X}_{\rvc}^{p \rightarrow n}$ respectively.
+In Fig.~\ref{Fig_Box}, we showed the distribution of differences in CTR for cardiomegaly and SCP for PE in a pair-wise comparison between real images and their respective counterfactuals.
 Patients with cardiomegaly have higher CTR as compared to normal subjects.
-Hence, one should expect CTR($\mathcal{X}^n$) $<$ CTR($\mathcal{X}_{cf}^a$) and likewise CTR($\mathcal{X}^a$) $>$ CTR($\mathcal{X}_{cf}^n$). \blue{Consistent with clinical knowledge, in Fig.~\ref{Fig_Box}}, we observe a negative mean difference for CTR($\mathcal{X}^n$) $-$ CTR($\mathcal{X}_{cf}^a$) (a p-value of $< 0.0001$) and a positive mean difference for CTR($\mathcal{X}^a$) $-$ CTR($\mathcal{X}_{cf}^n$) (with a p-value of $\ll 0.0001$).
+Consistent with clinical knowledge, in Fig.~\ref{Fig_Box}, we observe a negative mean difference for CTR($\mathcal{X}^n$) $-$ CTR($\mathcal{X}_{cf}^{n\rightarrow p}$) (a p-value of $< 0.0001$) and a positive mean difference for CTR($\mathcal{X}^a$) $-$ CTR($\mathcal{X}_{cf}^n$) (with a p-value of $\ll 0.0001$).
 The low p-value in the dependent t-test statistics supports the alternate hypothesis that the difference in the two groups is statistically significant, and this difference is unlikely to be caused by sampling error or by chance.